mapillary/mapillary_tools/python/README.md

 See this [blog post](http://blog.mapillary.com/technology/2014/07/21/upload-scripts.html) for more details.

+**geotag_from_gpx.py**

+A lightweight script for geotagging images with GPS data from a gpx file.
+Writes lat, lon, and bearing to the right EXIF tags.
+Use it like:

+    python geotag_from_gpx.py path gpx_file time_offset

+The time_offset is optional and is used if your camera clock is offset from your GPS clock. *This script needs testing with different images and gpx files.
+File issues if you find anything.*

 **time_split.py**

 This script organizes images into sequence groups based on a cutoff time.
 This is useful as a step before uploading lots of photos with the manual uploader.
 For example: